Electronic Data Interchange (EDI)

 How to Get Started

 Whether you store your transactional data in Excel spreadsheets, a large-scale ERP system, or even in your own proprietary software, you are already creating files that can be readily used for EDI.
 If you have a way to send your files to us, be it FTP, AS2, HTTP, VAN, web, or even a simple email with an attachment, you’re in a position to start integrating your system with ours.
 EDI is notorious for its acronyms, so there could be a few in our capabilities list with which you’re unfamiliar.
-Not to worry!
+No worries.
 Deringer’s EDI Coordinators can answer any questions you may have.
 It’s also a pretty good rule of thumb that if you’ve never heard of it, it probably doesn’t apply to your particular situation.
 If you’re interested in starting a conversation on EDI with Deringer, send an email to firstname.lastname@example.org and we’ll work with you to find the right solution for your company.

 Deringer accepts most standard file formats (X12 EDI, XML, positional, and CSV to name a few) and has a wide range of communication types available to trading partners for use.
 For those partners who are able to conform to them, Deringer offers format standards that greatly reduce the duration and cost of the onboarding process.